Ocean City Nor'easters: South Jersey Barons, D-3 Pro League (1996–2002)

-USL League Two (2003 – Present)
+USL League Two (2003–present)

 In 2003, the Barons moved to the USL Premier Development League, and after finishing in fourth place in their inaugural season, they made history in their second season in the PDL.
 In 2004, they became the fifth team in league history to go through the regular season with an unbeaten record (14–0–4).
 They won the Northeast Division title that year, but their season came to the end in the playoffs.
 In the conference championship game at McPherson Stadium in Greensboro, North Carolina, they lost to the Carolina Dynamo 3–2 on a goal in the 90th minute.

-In 2005, the South Jersey Barons were taken over by local businessmen Russ McPaul and Giancarlo Granese.
-Their first act as new owners was to move the Barons to Ocean City, New Jersey, and rename the team the Ocean City Barons.
-The club moved into its new home at Carey Stadium on 6th street and the Boardwalk.
+In 2005, the South Jersey Barons were taken over by a local businessman, Giancarlo Granese.
+The first act as new owner was to move the Barons to Ocean City, New Jersey permanently and rename the team the Ocean City Barons.
+The club moved into its new home at Carey Stadium on 6th Street and the Boardwalk.

 In their first full season at Carey Stadium in the USL League Two, the club won every game in the regular season at home (8–0–0), and finished with a 12–3–1 overall record under the direction of player-coach-general manager Neil Holloway.
 By the end of the regular season, their home unbeaten streak had reached 22 games, with their last home loss coming back on June 7, 2003, against the Vermont Voltage.
 The fans came out to see the Barons win that year, as the club finished with the sixth-best home attendance in the USL League Two.
 They hosted the Eastern Conference playoffs, but were upset in the conference semifinals by the Richmond Kickers Future 4–3 on a goal in the final seconds of regulation by Richmond's Dominic Oduro.

 2006 marked the 10th season for the Barons organization, but on the field, despite finishing with a winning record, it was considered a down year by club standards.
 The Barons finished with a 6–4–6 record, which was good enough for second place in the Northeast Division, and they missed the playoffs for the first time since moving to the PDL.
-The Barons’ home unbeaten streak came to an end on July 16 when they lost 2–1 to the Ottawa Fury.
+The Barons' home unbeaten streak came to an end on July 16 when they lost 2–1 to the Ottawa Fury.
 The streak, which still stands as a club record, ended at 28 games.
-Since 2003, no USL League Two team has achieved a longer home unbeaten streak.
+Since 2003, this remained the longest home unbeaten streak until the Des Moines Menace had a 30-game streak that ended in 2023.